alexac54767/Alexa-Fastpage/_posts/2023-05-11-PassionProjectPlan.md

     2. Within 200 miles
     3. On a weekend

+### Favorite Song Database
+- We are planning on creating our own database that will hold "community favorites".
+Users of our program will be able to add their favorite songs (also delete, update, etc <- CRUD)

 ### Passion:
 > The Carlson twins have always loved music
 - We have a Spotify playlist with over 2.5k saves #lowkey music influencers ;)